 I have a pool of questions that I ask frequently.
 Some candidates cracked some of my coding questions in a matter of seconds.
 Where other candidates would normally struggle for minutes.
 Some of the candidates I met via mocki.co, admitted they knew the question and remembered the answer.
 They all banged the questions in a matter of minutes.
 Much faster than the other candidates I had the questions to.

 If you encounter a question you already knew the answer to: do explain what the basic solution is and how it can be improved.
 Walk the interviewer through the solution as if it was the first time you were looking at it.
 Or just be honest and say it.
 The interviewer may choose to keep the question or come with another one.

-Struggling during the coding interview at Amazon is the goal expected when you are walking in a well-done interview.
+Struggling during a coding interview is the goal expected when you are walking in a well-done interview.
 Don’t panic!
 It’s what will likely happen once you will be sitting behind your desk.